osmandapp/web/main/docs/user/search/search-all.md

 </Tabs>

 **Search Address** uses OpenStreetMap data.
-This type of search allows you to find the location and direction to a specific address from a ready sorted list.
+This type of search allows you to find the location and direction to a specific address from a ready-sorted list.
 Read more in the [Search Address](./search-address.md) article.

 ## Search History